-The United States of America has a long chess history, from the 19th century exploits of Paul Morphy to current heroes like Gata Kamsky and Hikaru Nakamura.
+The United States of America has a long chess history, from the 19th-century exploits of Paul Morphy to contemporary heroes like Gata Kamsky and Hikaru Nakamura.

 01 of 05

 Robert James "Bobby" Fischer

 Robert James "Bobby" Fischer was the 11th Classical World Chess Champion and a no-brainer for the top spot on this list.
 Fischer dominated the chess world for a relatively short time, but his victory over Boris Spassky and the Soviet chess establishment at the height of the Cold War was a source of pride for the United States.

 While his later actions tarnished his image, the magnitude of his chess accomplishments has never been questioned.

 Before there were official World Champions, there was Paul Morphy, the young genius from Louisiana who took the chess world by storm.

 Like Fischer, he dominated chess for only a short time; however, it's possible that no player has ever been further ahead of his contemporaries than Morphy, who was never seriously challenged in a long match.

 Samuel Reshevsky was a serious threat to win a World Championship during the middle of the 20th century, and America's leading player in the decades before and after World War II.